 Even if you are not a believer, it’s worth to visit Częstochowa and see how important the faith is for the Poles.

-One of the most beautiful castles in Poland, Ogrodzieniec is where the famous Netflix TV serie, The Witcher, has been been filmed.
+One of the most beautiful castles in Poland, Ogrodzieniec is where the famous Netflix TV series, The Witcher, has been filmed.

 The ruins of this medieval castle are located on the highest hill of Jura Krakowsko-Częstochowska.

 It’s worth knowing that Ogrodzieniec Castle in Podzamcze is a part of the Trail of the Eagle’s Nests.

 It’s a chain of 25 medieval castles located between Częstochowa and Krakow.
 Needless to say, the Trail is one of the biggest tourist attractions in the Silesia Province!